SkylineCommunications/dataminer-docs/connector-help/connector_help/Sky_UK_STB_DRX-595.md

 #### HTTP connection

-This driver also uses an HTTP connection and requires the following input during element creation:
+This connector also uses an HTTP connection and requires the following input during element creation:

 HTTP CONNECTION: